jmknoble/python-venv/README.md

 ## Quick Start

-Create a Python virtual environment using [venv][] at `.venv` for the Python project in the current directory, using `requirements.txt` as the list of
+Create a Python virtual environment using [venv][] at `.venv` for the Python source project in the current directory, using `requirements.txt` as the list of requirements:
-requirements:

     python-venv create -t venv -r plain